fzkn4/realtime_pest_detection/README.md

-# Real-time Object Detection with YOLOv8
+# Real-time Pest Detection with YOLOv8

-A real-time object detection system using YOLOv8 that streams video with detections to a localhost webapp.
-This project implements the latest YOLOv8 model for high-performance object detection with a beautiful, responsive web interface.
+A real-time pest detection system using YOLOv8 that streams video with pest detections to a localhost webapp.
+This project implements the YOLOIP1 pest detection model for high-performance pest identification with a beautiful, responsive web interface.

 ## 🚀 Features

-- **Real-time Object Detection**: Uses YOLOv8 for fast and accurate object detection
+- **Real-time Pest Detection**: Uses YOLOIP1 model for fast and accurate pest identification
+- **High Performance**: 63.6% mAP, 59.3% precision, 63.0% recall
 - **Web Interface**: Beautiful, responsive webapp with modern UI design
-- **Live Video Streaming**: Streams camera feed with real-time detections
+- **Live Video Streaming**: Streams camera feed with real-time pest detections
 - **Easy Controls**: Simple start/stop detection controls
 - **Cross-platform**: Works on Windows, macOS, and Linux
 - **Mobile Responsive**: Optimized for both desktop and mobile devices